Regulating onshore oil and gas

 We are the environmental regulator for onshore oil and gas operations in Wales.
-We will help ensure that onshore oil and gas operations are conducted in a way that protects people and the environment.
-We do this by issuing permits, enforcing the permit conditions, and providing advice and guidance.
-We will not allow companies to start work unless they can demonstrate how they will provide a high level of protection to people and the environment.
+We help ensure that onshore oil and gas operations are conducted in a way that protects people and the environment.

 We regulate emissions, the use of water, the protection of groundwater and the management of wastes such as drilling muds, flow back fluid (hydraulic fracturing fluid that is returned to the surface), gases and any naturally occurring radioactive materials (NORM).
 We have the authority to stop an operation if a significant hazard becomes apparent.

-- We provide guidance to developers on potential environmental and landscape impacts at specific sites
+We will therefore continue to provide pre-application advice to developers on the potential environmental and landscape impacts at a site in accordance with our charging scheme.

 Regulation in Wales